-Within one year of graduation, 95 percent of Embry-Riddle graduates are either employed or have decided to continue their education.
+Within one year of graduation, 97 percent of Embry-Riddle graduates are either employed or have decided to continue their education.
 The major airlines hire more alumni from Embry-Riddle than from any other collegiate aviation program, and Embry-Riddle is the nation's largest supplier of air traffic controllers with bachelor degrees to the FAA.

 Over the decades, Embry-Riddle has educated and trained thousands of men and women of the U.S. armed forces.
-The two Air Force ROTC detachments at Embry-Riddle form the largest university-based Air Force commissioning source in the nation.
+The two Air Force ROTC detachments at Embry-Riddle's residential campuses form the largest university-based Air Force commissioning source in the nation.
 The detachments also produce more commissioned officers and more pilots and other rated officers for the Air Force than any other institution in the nation except the Air Force Academy.
 The University also hosts Army and Navy ROTC units.
-Currently Embry-Riddle has a \$30 million contract with the U.S. Department of Defense that maintains the University's long-time status as the sole provider of aviation-related degree programs to the

-U.S. military in Europe.
-Embry-Riddle also has a \$14.5 million contract to train Air Force pilots at the U.S. Air Force Academy in Colorado Springs.
-The 50-hour flight-training program results in a private pilot's license.
-Under a \$2.7 million contract with the U.S. Air Force, Embry-Riddle trains Air Force, Air National Guard, and international flight safety officers at Kirtland Air Force Base in Albuquerque, N.M.
+Currently Embry-Riddle has a \$30 million contract with the U.S. Department of Defense that maintains the University's long-time status as the sole provider of aviation-related degree programs to the U.S. military in Europe.
+Embry-Riddle also has a \$14.5 million contract to screen Air Force pilots at the U.S. Air Force Academy in Colorado Springs and provides training to Air Force, Air National Guard, and international flight safety officers at Kirtland Air Force Base in Albuquerque, N.M.